BoubakerKHMLI/GoogleMaps/README.md

-# Create a Google Maps Instance and place markers into it.
+# Create a Google Maps Instance and place markers into it from database.

 Google Maps is a powerful tool that allows developers to create interactive maps for their websites.
 One of the most useful features of Google Maps is the ability to add markers to the map, which can be used to display location-based information.